Alphexus/candle/README.md

 ### Immutability is power

 Candle doesn't mutate the passed table, but instead returns the changed table.
 Why?
-Immutability can bring a lot of benefits making it easier to debug and track changes.
+Immutability can bring a lot of benefits(i.e. making it easier to debug and track changes)